tailwindlabs/tailwindcss/packages/@tailwindcss-webpack/README.md

 ## @tailwindcss/webpack

-A webpack / Rspack loader for Tailwind CSS v4.
+A webpack loader for Tailwind CSS v4.

 ## Installation